Saibot393/13omens/README.md

 - ~~Implementation of the final sacrifice mechanic~~
 - ~~Allowing for perks to add roll rules (edges, roll behaviour)~~
 - ~~Story independent archetypes on the PC sheet~~

-A of v1.5.0 all items of the original release roadmap have been implemented.
+As of v1.5.0 all items of the original release roadmap have been implemented.
 Further plans can be found in the issue section of the github page.

 ## Bugs and Feature requests